-A lot of people (mostly men) have no idea that there is a tradition of the bride and groom exchanging wedding gifts.
+A lot of people have no idea that there is a tradition of the bride and groom exchanging wedding gifts.
 To be fair, it's not a tradition that every couple adheres to.
-Still, it's one that you and your spouse should definitely be on the same page about.
+Still, it's an increasingly popular wedding custom that you and your spouse should discuss and be on the same page about.

 Origins of Wedding Gifts

 The origins of the bride and groom gift exchange aren't entirely clear, but traditions surrounding wedding gifts have gone through many permutations over the centuries.
 It most likely began with the tradition of the dowry, thousands of years ago.

 In those days, a dowry was paid for the bride to compensate for the cost of the wedding and make it easier for the bride and groom to start their lives together.
 Of course, many dowries went to the parents of the bride rather than to the couple getting married.
 Also, the concept of a dowry feels very outdated by today's standards.

 Modern gift-giving at weddings caught on in the United States with the introduction of the bridal registry in the 1920s.
 Marshall Field’s department store in Chicago introduced the first bridal registry in 1924 and the idea of giving wedding presents became more of a modern tradition as the 20th century rolled along.
 Somewhere along the line, the bride and groom gift exchange became an offshoot of that idea.